Vibrational Polaritons with Broken In-Plane Translational Symmetry: Introduction

-Under VSC, however, the effects of in-plane translational symmetry breaking due to \textit{molecular distribution inhomogeneity along the cavity mirror plane} are not well studied.
-This study is necessary because in-plane molecular distribution inhomogeneity might be pervasive in VSC experiments.
-For example, among VSC experiments on thermally activated chemical reactions \cite{Thomas2016,Thomas2019_science,Ahn2023Science,Imperatore2021,Wiesehan2021,Fidler2023} and crystallization processes \cite{Hirai2020Crys}, the large surface tension at the cavity-molecule micro-interface may prevent molecular distributions along the cavity mirror plane from maintaining homogeneity during the experiments.
-Moreover, numerical evidence using cavity molecular dynamics simulations suggests the correlation between the in-plane translational symmetry breaking and the complexity in the polariton dispersion relation \cite{Li2024CavMD}.
-Therefore, it is crucial to understand in detail how in-plane molecular distribution inhomogeneity, especially those distributions beyond simple lattice forms, may impact the spectra and dynamical processes of vibrational polaritons.
+Here, we theoretically study the polariton dispersion relation under VSC when the molecular density distribution exhibits large-scale, macroscopic in-plane translational symmetry breaking.
+The necessity of this study is twofold.
+First, the macroscopic in-plane molecular inhomogeneity might be pervasive in VSC experiments.
+For example, among VSC experiments on thermally activated chemical reactions \cite{Thomas2016,Thomas2019_science,Ahn2023Science,Imperatore2021,Wiesehan2021,Fidler2023} and crystallization processes \cite{Hirai2020Crys}, the large surface tension at the cavity-molecular micro-interface may potentially prevent molecular distributions along the cavity mirror plane from maintaining large-scale, macroscopic homogeneity during the experiments.
+Second, under VSC, the typical photon wavelength corresponding to molecular vibrations is an order of magnitude larger than that of exciton-polaritons, making the experimental fabrication of VSC devices with large-scale molecular density inhomogeneity potentially more convenient than those under electronic strong coupling.
+This study is also inspired by the numerical evidence from cavity molecular dynamics simulations, which suggest a correlation between the in-plane translational symmetry breaking and the complexity in the polariton dispersion relation \cite{Li2024CavMD}.
+Therefore, it is crucial to understand in detail how the in-plane molecular distribution inhomogeneity, especially those distributions beyond simple lattice forms, may impact the spectra and dynamical processes of vibrational polaritons.

-In this manuscript, we systemically study the polariton dispersion relation for VSC with in-plane molecular density inhomogeneity.
-We provide an analytical 1D solution of the polariton dispersion relation when a homogeneous in-plane molecular density distribution is modulated by weak sinusoidal fluctuations.
+In this manuscript, we provide an analytical 1D solution of the polariton dispersion relation when a homogeneous in-plane molecular density distribution is modulated by weak sinusoidal fluctuations.
 The analytical solution is then generalized to the case of an arbitrary weak in-plane molecular density inhomogeneity.
-Moreover, we perform numerical calculations to study the polariton dispersion relation for a few 1D and two-dimensional (2D) patterns of the in-plane molecular distributions beyond the perturbative limit.
+Moreover, beyond the perturbative limit, we perform numerical calculations to study the polariton dispersion relations for a few in-plane molecular distributions in both 1D and two dimensions (2D).